Prym varieties that are not isomorphic to Jacobian

 Let $\bar{K}$ be the algebraic closure of $K$ in $\C$ and $\RR_f\subset \bar{K}\subset \C$ be the set of roots of $f(x)$ and $K(\RR_f)$ the splitting field of $f(x)$ over $K$.
 Clearly, $K(\RR_f)$ is a finite Galois extension of $K$.
 We write $\Gal(f)$ for the (finite) Galois group $\Gal(K(\RR_f)/K)$.
 One may view $\Gal(f)$ as a certain permutation subgroup of the group $\Perm(\RR_f)$ of permutations of $\RR_f$.
 If we (choose an order on $\RR_f$, i.e.,) denote the roots of $f(x)$ by $\{\alpha_1, \dots , \alpha_n\}$ then we get a group isomorphism between $\Perm(\RR_f)$ and the full symmetric group $\ST_n$ and $\Gal(f)$ becomes a certain subgroup of $\ST_n$.

 It is proven in \cite{ZarhinCamb,ZarhinA5} that if $ n \ge 5$ and $\Gal(f)$ is either $\ST_n$, or $\AT_n$ then

-Now, in order to deal with Prym varieties, let us assume that $f(x)$ is an {\sl odd} polynomial of {\sl odd} degree $n=2m+1$.
+Now, in order to deal with Prym varieties, we will consider appropriate cases when the curve $C_{f,p}$ is equipped with an involution. let us assume that $f(x)$ is an {\sl odd} polynomial of {\sl odd} degree $n=2m+1$.
 Then $f(x)=x h(x)$ where $h(x)$ is an even polynomial of degree $2m$ with nonzero constant term (recall that $f(x)$ has no repeated roots).
 We will be mostly interested in the situation when $\Gal(f)$ coincides with (or contains) the Weyl group $\W(\D_m)$ of the root system $\D_m$ in the following sense.
 Since $f(x)$ is odd and without repeated roots, there exist $m$ distinct non-zero roots $\{\beta_1, \dots , \beta_m\}$ of $f(x)$ such that ($\beta_i \ne \pm \beta_j$ if $i\ne j$ and) Then $\Gal(f)$ may be viewed as a certain group of permutations of $\RR_f$ of the form

 where $s \in \ST_m$ is an arbitrary permutation of $\{1,2, \dots,m\}$ and is a ``sign function'' $\epsilon: \{1,2, \dots,m\} \to \{\pm 1\}$.
 We define $\W(\D_m)$ as the group of all permutations $(\epsilon,s)$ of $\RR_f$ such that $s \in \ST_m$ and the sign function $\epsilon$ satisfies the condition $\prod_{i=1}^m \epsilon(i) =1$.